vinaayakha/Mistral-22B-v0.2/README.md

 - **Agent abilities** I did train this model on agent datasets, that teach it to do real world tasks such as picking up an object, and even navigating a webpage based off HTML.
 - **Good Chili Recipe** The model gives a good chili recipe :)
 - **32k Sequence Length** This model was trained with a 32k sequence length.
+- **GUANACO PROMPT FORMAT** YOU MUST USE THE GUANACO PROMPT FORMAT SHOWN BELLOW IN USAGE.
+Not using this prompt format will lead to sub optimal results.

 ### Experimental Nature
 Please note that Mistral-22b is still in a WIP. v0.3 has started training now, with a different method than used before, this is to hopefully make the model more round in its internel knowlledge.
 Through my testing I found V2 to be a significant improvement over v.1.